Battlevaria/battlevaria.github.io/en/price/index.md

 #### Lodging

 There is a limited number of **bunk beds** available on a first-come first-serve basis, at an extra €15.00 for the weekend.
 If demand is high, a few extra beds can be put on the floor.
+The site provides pilows and covers, but not bedsheets.
+If you can't bring your own bedsheets, they have a few available for rent at €3 per night.
+Do not use sleeping bags in the beds.

 There is also plenty of space available to put up **tents** - we may be able to arrange spare tents for visitors from far away.

 #### Saturday-only participation
 If you just want to join us for **the main battles Saturday**, that is possible for €10.00, or €20.00 if you want food as well.